 Adding mushrooms into our beauty and health routines is exciting but also a tad confusing.
 And despite a lot of overlap in the beauty properties of mushrooms, knowing which mushrooms offer specific health benefits can help us better determine where to dip our toes.
-“The reason why incorporating mushrooms for skin health as a food source rather than topically to the skin is because many of the immune supportive and anti-inflammatory properties of mushrooms is best absorbed by the body orally instead of topically … The body will be able to recognize it and use it as it is found in nature.
+“The reason why incorporating mushrooms for skin health as a food source rather than topically to the skin is that many of the immune-supportive and anti-inflammatory properties of mushrooms is best absorbed by the body orally instead of topically … The body will be able to recognize it and use it as it is found in nature.
 This is why, although I like using supplements when patients have diseases … that may cause nutrient deficiencies, my favorite way to help patients optimize their health is by using food as medicine,” says Alissia Zenhausern, N.M.D., a naturopathic physician at NMD Wellness of Scottsdale.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.